You can load either ZIP/JSON file of Test Maker or JSON file of CBT Interface/Results

 - If test data without an answer key is found in the database, you'll automatically be shown those tests.

-You can either select one to generate the answer key for, or upload a ZIP/JSON file which you got from the PDF Cropper.
+You can either select one to generate the answer key for, or upload a ZIP/JSON file which you got from the Test Maker.

 Output: